 Everyone in your company sends thousands of business emails a year.
 This equates to a vast source of marketing opportunities that your company can capitalize on with the humble email signature.
 Email signature marketing can:

 Now, we need to be clear that we’re not talking about what are classed as “marketing emails” but “transactional ones”.
 What’s the difference you ask?

 Marketing emails come with commercial messages that are used for commercial purposes.
 They are are often sent in bulk to groups of contacts.
 Examples would be monthly newsletters or a product launch announcement.

 Transactional emails are one-to-one messages that contain information relevant to each recipient.
 Every email sent will be to individuals rather than a large list.

 When using traditional email marketing, you have to take in to account various regulations around the world.
 Take CAN-SPAM, a well-known law used in the United States, for example.
 Before sending any mass communication, you have to ensure the following:

 The email signature marketing play

-> Transactional employee emails will always have a much more engaged audience than a mass marketing email simply because they are one-to-one communications.
-When an email is known to be legitimate and from a trusted sender, it offers a great opportunity to introduce a tailored message around your latest marketing campaign or social media post.
+Transactional employee emails always have a much more engaged audience than a mass marketing email.
+This is simply because they are one-to-one communications.
+When an email is from a trusted sender, it offers a great opportunity to introduce a tailored message around your latest marketing efforts.

-> You can use an email signature to further enhance the relevance of that content and personalize the message to better suit a marketing and sales audience or conversation.
+You can use an email signature to enhance the relevance of your content and personalize messaging for a specific target audience.
 This is known as email signature marketing.

-> You can transform a professional email signature into a powerful marketing channel by including:
+You can transform a professional email signature into a powerful marketing channel by including: